How to draw a realistic

 There isn't really much of a "secret" to drawing in this style.
-I was first introduced to this technique by one of my teachers, L.A.
-Times illustrator, Richard Milholland.
+I was first introduced to this technique by one of my teachers who was an illustrator for the LA Times, and known for his extremely detailed work.
 He explained it very simplyyou just get a sharp pencil, smooth Bristol board, and draw in the itty-bitty details.
 His own work was known for its scary photo-realistic detail, so I was a little amazed that this was all that there was to it!
 But that was it!

 This portrait was drawn from a photograph.
 I didn't use a grid or tracing paperI just sketched it in and rendered it.